 AER

-A New Approach To Air Filtration
+A New Approach To Air Filtration Using Charcoal Bioplastic.

 UC Berkeley MDes, Capstone Project

-Core77 Design Awards 2023, Sustainability Award
+Core77 Design Awards, Sustainability Award, 2023

-Material-Driven Design - A Process of Making & Iteration
+Material Driven Design - A Process of Making & Iteration

 My journey began with a deep curiosity about charcoal's natural properties and potential.
 I explored its inherent filtration capabilities and its viability as a bioplastic to replace conventional plastic housings in consumer products.
 My specific design challenge was to create a material-forward industrial design solution that could provide affordable and accessible air filtration for small living spaces in urban communities disproportionately affected by high pollutant levels.